OlegIgnatiev/Bootcamp-basic-selenium-test/README.md

 # Structure and using BDD framework
 This stack using: behave, selenium, pyhamcrest
 To use it, you should have Python3 on your machine, pipenv, files mentioned in structure downloaded, set route to this project and run the command: invoke run.
 Also you can set parameters to choose test scenario by tag and browser.
-For example: "invoke run --tags:mfa --browser=CH_HL".
+For example: **invoke run --tags:mfa --browser=CH_HL**.
 This command will start MFA test without opening browser.